The Whales & Whale Watching

 Why don't you offer whale watch and wildlife tours in December and January? - While whales and wildlife call the waters around San Juan Island home all year around, the weather in December and January can be unpredictable with high winds and cold temperatures.
 The unpredictable weather does not allow us to regularly operate high quality and comfortable whale watch and wildlife tours.

 Where do you depart from? - Our vessels depart from Friday Harbor and Roche Harbor on San Juan Island.
 Read about how to get here and take the WA State Ferry here.

 What do I need to bring to go whale watching?
 See our list.

 Is there a bathroom? - Yes!
 All our our vessels have a marine restroom on board.
 Even our Adventure Vessel, Kestrel!

 What is the age limit on your vessel? - We take any age.
-Families with children 7 years and younger can book whale watch tours aboard the Classic Vessel, Sea Lion.
+Families with children 7 years and younger can book whale watch tours aboard the Classic Vessel, Sea Lion and Osprey.
 We will ask parents of children under 2 years of age to stay in our windowed, heated cabin for safety reasons or wear on them in a baby carrier.
 Children ages 8 years and up are permitted on our Adventure Vessel, Kestrel.
 Are you whale watching with kids?
 Read our Top 10 Tips for having a great whale watch tour experience with your children!